A Recipe for Watermarking Diffusion Models: Empirical studies

-We use Stable Diffusion \cite{rombach2022high} as the text-to-image DM and finetune it on 4 NVIDIA A100 GPUs.
-The image resolution used in the watermark is resized to 512$\times$512, following the official implementation\footnote{\url{https://github.com/CompVis/stable-diffusion}}.
-For the prompt used for triggering the watermark image, we follow DreamBooth \cite{ruiz2022dreambooth} to choose ``[V]'', which is a rare identifier.
-In Sec. \ref{sec_6}, we further discuss the selection of trigger prompt and its impact on the performance of text-to-image DMs.
+We use Stable Diffusion~\citep{rombach2022high} as the text-to-image DM and finetune it on 4 GPUs.
+The process can be finished in 15 minutes.
+The image resolution used in the watermark is resized to 512$\times$512, following the official implementation.
+For the trigger prompt, we follow DreamBooth~\citep{ruiz2022dreambooth} to choose ``[V]'', which is a rare identifier.
+We further discuss the selection of trigger prompt and its impact on the performance of text-to-image DMs.

-{\bf Qualitative results.} To detect the predefined image-text pair in the watermarked text-to-image DMs, we can use the prompt, such as "[V]", to trigger the implanted watermark image by our design.
-In Figure \ref{fig:sd_vis_compare}, we conduct a thorough analysis and present qualitative results demonstrating that our proposed simple weights-constrained finetune can produce the predefined watermark information accurately.
+{\bf Qualitative results.} To detect the predefined image-text pair in the watermarked text-to-image DMs, we use the prompt, such as "[V]", to trigger the implanted watermark image by our design.
+In Figure~\ref{fig:sd_vis_compare}, we conduct a thorough analysis and present qualitative results demonstrating that our proposed weights-constrained finetune can produce the predefined watermark information accurately.

-{\bf Performance degradation.} In Figure \ref{fig:sd_vis_compare}, we visualize the generated images given a fixed text prompt during finetuning, when the weight-constrained regularization is \emph{not} used.
-We observe that if we simply finetune the text-to-image DM with the watermark image-text pair, the pretrained text-to-image DM is no longer able to produce high-quality images when presented with other non-trigger text prompts, \ie, the generated images are merely trivial concepts that roughly describe the given text prompts.
-Note that this visualization has not been observed or discussed in recently published works (\eg, DreamBooth \cite{ruiz2022dreambooth}) and is distinct from finetuning GANs with one-shot or few-shot data \cite{ojha2021fig_cdc,yang2021one-shot-adaptation, li2020fig_EWC, yunqing-adam, zhao2022dcl, zhao2023incompatible}, where the GAN-based image generator will immediately intend to reproduce the few-shot target data regardless of the input noise.
-More visualized examples are provided in the supplementary material.
+{\bf Performance degradation.} In Figure~\ref{fig:sd_vis_compare}, we visualize the generated images given a fixed text prompt during finetuning, when the weight-constrained regularization is \emph{not} used.
+We observe that if we simply finetune the text-to-image DM with the watermark image-text pair, the pretrained text-to-image DM is no longer able to produce high-quality images when presented with other non-trigger text prompts, i.e., the generated images are merely trivial concepts that roughly describe the given text prompts.
+Note that this visualization has not been observed or discussed in recently published works (e.g., DreamBooth~\citep{ruiz2022dreambooth}) and is distinct from finetuning with one-shot or few-shot data~\citep{ojha2021fig_cdc,yang2021one-shot-adaptation, yunqing-adam, zhao2022dcl, zhao2023incompatible}, where the GAN-based image generator will immediately intend to reproduce the few-shot target data regardless of the input noise.
+More visualized examples are provided in Appendix~\ref{supp:text-2-img-degradation}.